 Are you age 55 or older and currently depressed?
-If so, you may be able to participate in a study to help understand why some people become depressed and have thoughts of hurting themselves, while others do not.
-This study includes 2-3 interview sessions lasting 2-4 hours, with yearly follow-ups for 4 years.
+If so, you may be able to participate in a research study to help understand why some people become depressed and have thoughts of hurting themselves, but others do not.
+At this time, all study visits will take place by phone or online.
 Compensation provided.

 MEET THE RESEARCHER

 Katalin Szanto, MD, is a Professor of Psychiatry at the University of Pittsburgh.
 A graduate of Semmelweis Medical School, Dr. Szanto’s research interests include cognition, decision processes, and suicide.